Measurement Component

 from qtpy import QtCore, QtWidgets

 The GUI should be created at startup.
-Hence, override the setup_figure
+Override the setup_figure

 with a widget.

-Here we define the GUI programmatically (alternatively, one can use Qt Creator, see below):
+Here, we define the GUI programmatically (alternatively, one can use Qt Creator, as explained below):

 def setup_figure(self):